danrlu/Fuller_Lab_paper/1.sequencing_data_processing/0.Index_genome/README.md

 in the current_fasta and current_gtf folder, look for the right species
 - Regardless of downstream applications, always use ALL the avaialable sequence with no masks (\*.dna.toplevel\*.fa) for mapping.
 During read mapping, if the aligner could not map a read to the genome due to the corresponding sequence being masked, it will try to find somewhere else to map it to.
 - DNA sequence is the same from all databases, the chromosome names and annotation varies.
+So always **use sequence and annotation from the same source** so the chromosome names match.
 Ensembl is well-organized so I stick with it.
+- The annotation file is usually only needed for counting reads per gene, which STAR does on the fly while mapping.
+It takes both .gtf and .gff3

 #### 2. index the genome